Phenol: Hydrogen bonding

-In carbon tetrachloride and alkane solvents phenol hydrogen bonds with a wide range of Lewis bases such as pyridine, diethyl ether, and diethyl sulfide.
-The enthalpies of adduct formation and the \sOH IR frequency shifts accompanying adduct formation have been studied.
-Phenol is classified as a hard acid which is compatible with the C/E ratio of the ECW model with EA = 2.27 and CA = 1.07.
-The relative acceptor strength of phenol toward a series of bases, versus other Lewis acids, can be illustrated by C-B plots.
+In carbon tetrachloride and in alkane solvents, phenol hydrogen bonds with a wide range of Lewis bases such as pyridine, diethyl ether, and diethyl sulfide.
+The enthalpies of adduct formation and the \sOH IR frequency shifts accompanying adduct formation have been compiled.
+Phenol is classified as a hard acid.

-Phenoxide anion

-The phenoxide anion is a strong nucleophile with a nucleophilicity comparable to the one of carbanions or tertiary amines.
-It can react at both its oxygen or carbon sites as an ambident nucleophile (see HSAB theory).
-Generally, oxygen attack of phenoxide anions is kinetically favored, while carbon-attack is thermodynamically preferred (see Thermodynamic versus kinetic reaction control).
-Mixed oxygen/carbon attack and by this a loss of selectivity is usually observed if the reaction rate reaches diffusion control.

 Tautomerism

-Phenol exhibits keto-enol tautomerism with its unstable keto tautomer cyclohexadienone, but only a tiny fraction of phenol exists as the keto form.
+Phenol exhibits keto-enol tautomerism with its unstable keto tautomer cyclohexadienone, but the effect is nearly negligible.
 The equilibrium constant for enolisation is approximately 10−13, which means only one in every ten trillion molecules is in the keto form at any moment.
 The small amount of stabilisation gained by exchanging a C=C bond for a C=O bond is more than offset by the large destabilisation resulting from the loss of aromaticity.
 Phenol therefore exists essentially entirely in the enol form.
-4, 4' Substituted cyclohexadienone can undergo a dienone–phenol rearrangement in acid conditions and form stable 3,4‐disubstituted phenol.
+4,4' Substituted cyclohexadienone can undergo a dienone–phenol rearrangement in acid conditions and form stable 3,4‐disubstituted phenol.

+For substituted phenols, several factors can favor the keto tautomer: (a) additional hydroxy groups (see resorcinol) (b) annulation as in the formation of naphthols, and (c) deprotonation to give the phenolate.

 Phenoxides are enolates stabilised by aromaticity.
 Under normal circumstances, phenoxide is more reactive at the oxygen position, but the oxygen position is a "hard" nucleophile whereas the alpha-carbon positions tend to be "soft".

 Reactions

 Phenol is highly reactive toward electrophilic aromatic substitution.
-The enhance nucleophilicity is attributed to donation pi electron density from O into the ring.
+The enhanced nucleophilicity is attributed to donation pi electron density from O into the ring.
 Many groups can be attached to the ring, via halogenation, acylation, sulfonation, and related processes.

-Phenol's ring is so strongly activated that bromination and chlorination lead readily to polysubstitution.
+Phenol is so strongly activated that bromination and chlorination lead readily to polysubstitution.
+The reaction affords 2- and 4-substituted derivatives.
+The regiochemistry of halogenation changes in strongly acidic solutions where PhOH2]+ predominates.
 Phenol reacts with dilute nitric acid at room temperature to give a mixture of 2-nitrophenol and 4-nitrophenol while with concentrated nitric acid, additional nitro groups are introduced, e.g. to give 2,4,6-trinitrophenol.
+Friedel Crafts alkylations of phenol and its derivatives often proceed without catalysts.
+Alkylating agents include alkyl halides, alkenes, and ketones.
+Thus, adamantyl-1-bromide, dicyclopentadiene), and cyclohexanones give respectively 4-adamantylphenol, a bis(2-hydroxyphenyl) derivative, and a 4-cyclohexylphenols.
+Alcohols and hydroperoxides alkylate phenols in the presence of solid acid catalysts (e.g. certain zeolite).
+Cresols and cumyl phenols can be produced in that way.

 Aqueous solutions of phenol are weakly acidic and turn blue litmus slightly to red.
 Phenol is neutralized by sodium hydroxide forming sodium phenate or phenolate, but being weaker than carbonic acid, it cannot be neutralized by sodium bicarbonate or sodium carbonate to liberate carbon dioxide.